pear/Net_Growl/README.txt

   docs/userguide.txt

 With basic layout, and embbeded javascript and styles
-$ asciidoc-8.6.3/asciidoc.py
+$ asciidoc-8.6.6/asciidoc.py
   -a icons
   -a toc
   -n
   -v
   docs/userguide.txt

-Or used Phing 2.4
+Or used Phing 2.4.7.1

 But be careful to change first properties 'asciidoc.home' and 'homedir' values that reflect your platform and installation.

+phing  /path/to/build-phing.xml -Dasciidoc.home=? -Dhomedir=?

 Single Html file
 phing  /path/to/build-phing.xml  make-userguide